Graphs and complexes of lattices: Preliminaries

 \end{thm}

-Note that $T$ the automorphism group of a locally finite tree $\calt$ admits lattices if and only if the group $T$ is unimodular (that is the left and right Haar measures coincide).
+The automorphism group $T$ of a locally finite tree $\calt$ admits uniform lattices if and only if the group $T$ is unimodular (that is the left and right Haar measures coincide) \cite[Existence Theorem]{BassKulkarni1990}.
 In this case we say $\calt$ is \emph{unimodular}.
+Note that further existence results for non-uniform lattices can be found in \cite{BassLubotzkyBook}.